Colour, graphics and typography are visual building blocks of media products. The palette you pick,

 or font is suitable for a given audience and purpose.

-Exam Practice – Colour, Graphics and Typography
+Exam Practice – Colour, Graphics and Typography (AI Marker)

 Q1.
 State one reason why a designer might use a sans serif font for body text on a website.
 (1 mark)